 Vermont Election Laws

-We are pleased to provide you two ways to view Vermont's election laws: online and in printed book form.
-This includes all of Title 17 of the Vermont Statutes Annotated.
+We are pleased to provide you with two ways to view Vermont's election laws: online and in printed form.
+The election laws are contained in Title 17 of the Vermont Statutes.

-relate to Vermont's elections, which you should be sure to look at as necessary.
+relate to Vermont's elections, which you should be sure to review as necessary.

 Please note that all of Vermont's cities, and many of the larger towns, also

-have municipal governance charters that may have provisions that differ from and
+have a municipal governance charter that may have provisions that differ from and

-supersede the laws included in this book.
+supersede the laws included in Title 17.
 If your municipality has a governance

 charter it should be consulted alongside these general election laws.
 Wherever